 When you power on the engine during the test drive, take notice of different noises and vibrations — feeling, hearing and seeing how the engine functions can tell you various conditions.
 In particular, the exhaust can indicate the health of the equipment’s internal components.
 Check for symptoms like black, white, or blue smoke:

-- Black Smoke: Black smoke indicates there is an imbalanced mix of air and fuel inside the engine triggered by inadequate filtration.
+• Black smoke: Black smoke indicates an imbalanced mix of air and fuel inside the engine triggered by inadequate filtration.

-- White Smoke: White smoke is a result of mixed fluids like coolant and water spreading in the oil from a blown head gasket.
+• White smoke: White smoke results from mixed fluids like coolant and water spreading in the oil from a blown head gasket.

-- Blue Smoke: Blue smoke indicates a broken ring or valve seal where it lets in too much oil causing the engine to overheat.
+• Blue smoke: Blue smoke indicates a broken ring or valve seal that lets in too much oil, causing the engine to overheat.

 High costs to make any of these repairs may outweigh the value of the machine.